 Career Services For Faculty and Staff

-The Office of Career Services wants to help Bloomberg School faculty and staff in areas like hiring a work study student or writing a powerful student recommendation.
+The Career Services Office wants to help Bloomberg School faculty and staff in areas like hiring a work study student or writing a powerful student recommendation.

-If you have additional questions, you can contact the Office of Career Services directly.
+If you have additional questions, you can contact the Career Services Office directly.
 If you are interested in working at the Bloomberg School as a faculty or staff member, be sure to review our current job openings.

 How to Hire a Work Study Student